Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Le Van Tuan, Director of the Authority of Information Security, acknowledged the long-term partnership between Kaspersky and the Authority of Information Security, in which "Kaspersky has made significant contributions to the cyber security ecosystem in Vietnam through sharing expertise and valuable information resources to help the Authority of Information Security carry out cyber security work.
 This year's KIPS training course marks a step forward in building cyber security capacity, making an important contribution to a safer digital future."

 According to the Authority of Information Security, cyber attacks have seen a significant increase in recent months, with 1,723 cyber attacks in June 2024 alone, an increase of 46.3% compared to the same period last year.
 Responding to these incidents requires businesses to continuously implement response and warning procedures to ensure the safety of business assets and business information.
-Therefore, businesses need to be equipped with ways to establish protocols to deal with cyber attacks.
+Therefore, businesses need to be equipped with ways to establish protocols to respond to cyber attacks.

 KIM THANH